MicrosoftDocs/architecture-center/docs/guide/multitenant/service/sql-database.md

 ### Elastic database tools

 The [Sharding pattern](../../../patterns/sharding.md) enables you to scale your workload across multiple databases.
 Azure SQL Database provides tools to support sharding.
-These include management of *shard maps* (a database that tracks the tenants assigned to each shard), and initiating and tracking queries and management operations on multiple shards by using *elastic jobs*.
+These tools include the management of *shard maps* (a database that tracks the tenants assigned to each shard), as well as initiating and tracking queries and management operations on multiple shards by using *elastic jobs*.

 More information:

 * [Multi-tenant applications with elastic database tools and row-level security](/azure/azure-sql/database/saas-tenancy-elastic-tools-multi-tenant-row-level-security)
 * [Scaling out with Azure SQL Database](/azure/azure-sql/database/elastic-scale-introduction)
 * [Elastic database jobs](/azure/azure-sql/database/job-automation-overview)
-* The [Elastic Jobs tutorial](/azure/azure-sql/database/elastic-jobs-overview) describes the process of creating, configuring and managing elastic jobs.
+* The [Elastic Jobs tutorial](/azure/azure-sql/database/elastic-jobs-overview) describes the process of creating, configuring, and managing elastic jobs.

 ### Row-level security

-Row-level security is useful for enforcing tenant-level isolation when you use shared tables.
+Row-level security is useful for enforcing tenant-level isolation, when you use shared tables.

 More information: